unboundsecurity/unbound-integration/Jmeter/README.md

 1. Copy *ub-maven-test-1.0.0.jar* to the *lib* directory in your Jmeter installation.
 1. Copy *ekm-java-provider-2.0.jar* from the UKC client to the *lib* directory in your Jmeter installation.

-### Configuration
-1. Create a key for testing (See the testing section for the different keys needed for the tests).
-For example:

-    `ucl generate -t AES -p <PART_NAME> --name aes-256-key --purpose E`

-    Note: The test uses the key named *aes-256-key*.
-1. Confirm that the default user does not have a password.
-(Note: A blank password is the default)
-1. Open the *Ubtest.jmx* file in Jmeter.

 ### Testing

 The following tests are provided: